antoniocarelli/confluence-smart-publisher/docs/convert-markdown.md

 6. **User Feedback**
    - Displays a success message with the path of the created file or an error message if something fails

->Note: The entire flow is executed transparently, with logs in the "Output | CSP" panel of VSCode to facilitate diagnosis in case of problems.
+>Note: The entire flow is executed transparently, with logs in the "Output (CSP)" panel of VSCode to facilitate diagnosis in case of problems.

 ## Benefits
 - Easy migration from Markdown